Swathi-965/Analyzing-H1B-Acceptance-trends-and-factors-relating-to-it./readme.md

 - read_files.py - A python program to read csv files for years 2015, 2016, 2017, 2018 and 2019 in an efficient way to avoid the RAM from crashing.

+- H1B_Visa_Analysis.ipynb: Main notebook of the project

 - visualizations.py- Code for the visualizations shown in the notebook.

-- mid_progress_report.ipnyb: Progress report submitted in April.
+- mid_progress_report.ipynb: Progress report submitted in April.

-- H1b_perm.ipnyb: Perm data set used to create visualization for Education.png
+- H1b_perm.ipnyb: Perm data set used to create visualization for Education.png which is attached to the H1B_Visa_Analysis Notebook.

-- Education.png: Visualizations shows education levels.

 - read_me_python_files.pdf: Instructions to load python files to google colab.